Rakesh01999/tourist-spot-client/README.md

 The Tourist Spot Management project is designed to assist users in finding and selecting desirable tourist destinations based on their preferences and budget.
 The platform offers a comprehensive guide to tourist spots, allowing users to explore places by country, budget, and other criteria.
 This project aims to enhance the travel planning experience by providing an easy-to-use interface for discovering and organizing trips.

 ## Features and Characteristics
-- **Property Listings:** Browse through a wide range of residential properties.
+- **Spot Listings:** Browse through a wide range of tourist spots.
 - **User Profiles:** User can create and manage his/her own user profile to save favorite listings and preferences.
-- **Detailed Property Information:** Each property listing on EstateEase includes detailed information such as property specifications, amenities, pricing details, high-quality images, providing users with all the necessary details to make informed decisions.
+- **Detailed Property Information:** Each property listing on Tourizzo includes detailed information such as spot specifications, amenities, pricing details, high-quality images, providing users with all the necessary details to make informed decisions.
 - **Responsive Design:** Enjoy a seamless browsing experience across devices, including desktops, tablets, and mobile phones.
 - **Secure Authentication:** User's data is protected with secure authentication methods to ensure privacy and security.